shwethar1/shwethar1.github.io/README.txt

 Hi!
 My name is Shwetha Radhakrishnan
 Welcome to my creative portfolio!
+This is where I showcase my articles that range from technical innovation to my personal growth journey.

+Feel free to check it out

-This website is an adaption of Story by HTML5 UP
+This responsive website is an adaption of Story by HTML5 UP

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)